lusee-night/luseepy/docker/README.md

 This is the minimal useable image based on ```requirements-foundation.txt```.
-The main "Dockerfile" in the "docker" folder now uses a ```build-arg``` argument, which allows to use any requirements file.
+The main "Dockerfile" in the "docker" folder now uses a ```build-arg``` argument, which allows to use any initial requirements file.
 For example, building the "foundation" image is done like this (you would need to change that to reflect the tag associated with your own account):